 And of course, there are some tips and tricks that, once you know about them, can help greatly reduce your overall expenses.

-For instance, when you become a legal resident of Costa Rica, you'll qualify for Caja, the country's national healthcare plan.
+For instance, when you become a legal resident of Costa Rica, you'll qualify for the Caja national healthcare plan.
 This is a huge cost-savings and "peace-of-mind" benefit for you.
 With some insider input, you can better navigate this system and save even more on your healthcare costs…

 For years now, Costa Rica has been one of the most popular tourist destinations for North Americans.
-A record-setting 2.6 million international tourists visited Costa Rica in 2015.
-The majority of those are from the U.S.
+A record-setting 3.14 million international tourists visited Costa Rica in 2019.
+The majority from the U.S.

 Some of those tourists—like my friend Donna that I mentioned earlier—never want to leave.